FlowFuse/website/src/handbook/product/strategy.md

 With its prowess in connecting and processing data from IIoT devices, Node-RED and FlowFuse find a fitting place in the sphere of IIoT platforms, becoming an integral tool in industries like manufacturing where the utility of such data is paramount for fostering operational efficacy and stimulating innovation.
 We exist to empower bottom-up innovation.
 We allow companies to professionalize their workflows to business critical applications.

-## Go to Market pillars & initiatives
+## Go to Market (GTM) pillars & initiatives

 Our strategic pillars are points aimed at steering our investment and innovation efforts.
 The initiatives are indication and statement of intent for the next 6 months.
+All GTM pricing principles can be found [here](./pricing.md).

 ### Advancing Enterprise-Readiness